-Property taxes have been devolved across the United Kingdom with Stamp Duty Land Tax (SDLT) having been replaced by Land and Buildings Transaction Tax (LBTT) in Scotland (from 1 April 2015) and Land Transaction Tax (LTT) in Wales (from 1 April 2018).
+Stamp Duty Land Tax (SDLT) applies in England and Northern Ireland, Land and Buildings Transaction Tax (LBTT) in Scotland and Land Transaction Tax (LTT) in Wales.

 Higher rates of SDLT, LBTT and LTT apply on purchases of additional residential properties.